guyslook/mg/src/pages/bespoke-parts.md

       samples and drawings.

-      **Pin Segments**
+      **Pin/Needle Segments**

-      We also specialise in the manufacture of pinned roller segments to suit our PX5 Hot and Cold Perforating Machines.
+      We also specialise in the manufacture of pinned roller needle  segments to suit our PX5 Hot and Cold Perforating Machines.

       We can also replace any pinned rollers for other types of Perforators used